-2. Please fill out the attached Case Description Form (criminal or 7B depending on the type of case you're bringing) and bring 8 copies of it with you to the program.
+- 2. Please fill out the attached Case Description Form and bring 8 copies of it with you to the program.
 We will distribute the form to the other participants and the trainers in your workshop group so everyone can start with some information about the cases they will be discussing.
-On the case description form, please include sufficient facts to enable others in the group to understand your case.

-3. If you have served a proposed record on appeal or if you have filed the settled record on appeal, please bring the proposed or settled record to the training.
+On the case description form, please include sufficient facts to enable others in the group to understand your case. - 3.
+If you have served a proposed record on appeal or if you have filed the settled record on appeal, please bring the proposed or settled record to the training.
 If you have not filed a PROA or a settled record, please bring the trial court file with you to the training.
-Also, please bring the transcript with you.

-4. Bring your laptop or other device you use for writing (quill and ink discouraged).
+Also, please bring the transcript with you. - 4.
+Bring your laptop or other device you use for writing (quill and ink discouraged).
 You will be writing portions of your brief during part of the program, which you will provide to the trainers and other participants to review.
-If you do not have a laptop and need to be provided a desktop computer on which to work, please advise the program manager, Jeniffer Gonzalez-Reyes, jengr@sog.unc.edu.
+If you do not have a laptop and need to be provided a desktop computer on which to work, please advise the program manager, Kayla Fowler, kfowler@sog.unc.edu.